 If there is any changing in stakes to be done you should be moving down to lower buy-ins not up where you could win your money back but you also run the risk of exaggerating your losses too.

-Analysing your play, whether using the betfair poker welcome bonus or not, is also vital when going through a sticky patch where the results simply are not falling your way.
+Analysing your play is also vital when going through a sticky patch where the results simply are not falling your way.
 Check your hand histories for pots where you lost too many chips and almost as importantly, if not more so, pots where you failed to extract the maximum value possible.

 Finally, ensure you follow proper bankroll management and only play for stakes that your bankroll allows.
 Losing $100 from a $300 bankroll feels much worse than losing $1,000 from a $25,000 bankroll, despite being ten times the amount.